The maximal potential energy of biased random walks on trees

 A special case of (\ref{spinal-decomposition}) is of particular interest: for any $n\ge 1$ and any Borel function $g: \r^n \to \r_+$,

 This is the so-called many-to-one formula, and can also be directly checked by induction on $n$ without using (\ref{spine}).
-An immediate consequence of (\ref{many-to-one}) is that assumption (\ref{cond-hab}) yields $\E_{\Q}(S_1)=0$, whereas assumption (\ref{integrability-assumption}) implies
+An immediate consequence of (\ref{many-to-one}) is that the assumption (\ref{cond-hab}) yields $\E_{\Q}(S_1)=0$, whereas the assumption (\ref{integrability-assumption}) implies that

-The existence of some finite exponential moments allows us to use the last displayed formula on page 1229 of Chang~\cite{chang}\footnote{More precisely, we apply the formula of Chang~\cite{chang} to the ladder height of our mean-zero random walk via the Theorem on page 250 of Doney~\cite{doney}.} to see that there exists a constant $c_2>0$ satisfying
+The existence of some finite exponential moments allows us to use the last displayed formula\footnote{More precisely, we apply the formula of Chang~\cite{chang} to the ladder height of our mean-zero random walk via the Theorem on page 250 of Doney~\cite{doney}.} on page 1229 of Chang~\cite{chang} to see that there exists a constant $c_2>0$ satisfying

 where